mehwaffle10/Waffle_Balance/README.md

 ### Crates
 - Won't break when exiting
+- Inventory increased from 3x3 to 4x3
 - Heavily reduced air friction
 - Cost 100 wood instead of 150
 - Take 50% more damage from builders (takes 6 hits to break instead of 8)
 - No longer decay in water
 - No longer decay if spammed
 - Can automatically pick up materials again
-	- No longer automatically picks up normal arrows or logs
+	- No longer automatically picks up normal arrows

 ### Drills
 - Can no longer dig gold